kovacikostanca/Data-Science-Portfolio/Sales Insights Dashboard/README.md

 # Sales Insights Dashboard

-This project illustrates an interactive **Tableau Dashboard** that provides data-driven insights into sales performance and business growth.
-This project highlights my ability to **analyze data**, **design interactive dashboards**, and **communicate key business metrics** effectively.
+This project illustrates an interactive **Tableau Dashboard** that provides data-driven insights into sales performance and business growth and highlights my ability to **analyze data**, **design interactive dashboards**, and **communicate key business metrics** effectively.

 ---